alfierushby/markdown-cv/index.md

 `2020`
 __University Rocket Challenge__, *Software Engineer*. <br>
-At school, our team was tasked with designing a payload to be put into a rocket. <br>
+\- At school, our team was tasked with designing a payload to be put into a rocket. <br>
-I was responsible with interfacing with a raspberry pi to record non-Newtonian liquid, using a camera and a LED circuit.
+\- I was responsible with interfacing with a raspberry pi to record non-Newtonian liquid, using a camera and a LED circuit.

 `2019, 5 day course`
 __Villiers Park Education Trust__, *Scholars Programme, Sponsored by ARM*. <br>
-I was chosen as a 'STEM Scholar' and spent 5 days in a residential working with a team of 4. <br>
+\- I was chosen as a 'STEM Scholar' and spent 5 days in a residential working with a team of 4. <br>
-Was given the task to create a countdown game that found the largest 'rude' word from any input <br>
+\- Was given the task to create a countdown game that found the largest 'rude' word from any input <br>
-Presented a web-project to the class in a group and won the award best presentation again 5 other teams. <br>
+\- Presented a web-project to the class in a group and won the award best presentation again 5 other teams. <br>
-Learnt how to manage a workload in a group of varying skill-levels, and how to work under pressure.
+\- Learnt how to manage a workload in a group of varying skill-levels, and how to work under pressure.

 `2018 May-2019 January`
 __STEM VEX Robotics Competition__, *Software Engineer*. <br>
-Responsible for the software to drive a purpose built robot.<br>
+\-Responsible for the software to drive a purpose built robot.<br>
-I learnt how to interface various signals on a raspberry pi, and was frequently taking feedback from the hardware designer and users.
+\- I learnt how to interface various signals on a raspberry pi, and
+\- was frequently taking feedback from the hardware designer and users.

 ## Awards